 - Figs and fresh rosemary to garnish, optional

 - Preheat oven to 350º.
 Line a sheet pan with parchment.
 Brush baguette slices with olive oil.
-Bake 6 minutes, then flip and bake about 6 more minutes.
+Bake 6 minutes, then flip, brush the other side with olive oil, and bake about 6 more minutes.
 Set aside to cool.

 - Preheat oven to 400º.
 Divide the shredded Gruyere over the top of the baguette slices.
 Then top with the blue cheese.
 Place about a teaspoon of the fig spread over each toast.